 Logipi Geyser was located near the base of Samburu escarpment.
-Travellers in the 1930s reported that the geyser was erupting at regular intervals, discharging large volumes of water.
-The height of geyser reached 1.2 m.
+Travelers in the 1930s reported that the geyser was erupting at regular intervals, discharging large volumes of water.
+The height of the geyser reached 1.2 m.
 The water was rich with minerals and there was formed a sinter basin in the front of geyser.

 Later the power of geyser decreased, it turned into perpetual spouter.
 An expedition in 1990 found here just boiling springs.

 Logipi Geyser is included in the following list:

 - T. Scott Bryan, The Geysers of Yellowstone, fourth edition.
 2008.
 Boulder.

 |Location, GPS coordinates:||1.9775 N 36.5258 E (possible mistake up to 2 km)|

 |Where is located?||Africa, Kenya, Rift Valley Province, south from Logipi Lake, Suguta Valley, near Elboitong Hot Springs, at the base of Samburu escarpment|